Key Points

 2. High Power & High Interest – Manage closely

-Chemical manufactures and regulatory agencies must closely monitor and assess potential routes for chemicals to enter the environment and biological systems.
-Stakeholder-assessment in the chemical industry will identify individuals and available resources that can help identify potential issues with compliance as they arise.
+Chemical manufacturers and regulatory agencies must closely monitor and assess potential routes for chemicals to enter the environment and biological systems.
+Stakeholder assessment in the chemical industry will identify individuals and available resources that can help identify potential issues with compliance as they arise.

 • Identifying key stakeholders and details about their role in the project.